angelapesina/C-/1****PROYECTO****/README.md

 *4. Generate ticket:*
  In this section you can **generate the ticket** for everything that the customers are going to buy.

+*5. Give your oinion about the restaurant:*
+The customer will write a review about the restaurant completely anonymous to help improve the service, a .txt file will be generated with the opinion given above.